Igitigit2/SimpleCanLib/Readme.md

 Some basic understanding of CAN bus concepts is expected in order to understand and best use this library.

 ## Some definitions and concepts
 CAN bus as such is completely ignorant of any application layer.
 It only defines how data packets are transmitted between endpoints.
 All data packets are broadcasted and there is no distinction between a master and subordinated devices on the bus.
 All devices may send at any time and all devices can receive all data packets.
-In order to identify the content of packets, some bits are used as an identifier, the so-called CAN ID. it is important to understand that CAN IDs are application specific and they do not per se represent addresses of devices there is no such concept on CAN bus).
+In order to identify the content of packets, some bits are used as an identifier, the so-called CAN ID. it is important to understand that CAN IDs are application specific and they do not per se represent addresses of devices (there is no such concept on CAN bus).
 However, since CAN IDs can be freely selected, it is of course possible to use some of the ID's bits as a kind of address.
-By assigning a meaning to individual CAN IDs you start creating what in the context of SimpleCAN is called an application specific CAN profile. for example you could say, that CAN id 35 followed by a number x requests all motors to run at x rpm. reversely, each motor could report its temperature by using CAN ID 40 + m, where m is a motor specific index.
-Such concept also allow the implementation of client - server concepts on an application level.
+By assigning a meaning to individual CAN IDs you start creating what in the context of SimpleCAN is called an application specific CAN profile.
+For example you could say, that CAN id 35 followed by a number x requests all motors to run at x rpm. reversely, each motor could report its temperature by using CAN ID 40 + m, where m is a motor specific index.
+Such a concept also allows the implementation of client - server concepts on an application level.

 ## Installation